praneethreddy31/ai-planet/README.md

 ## ⚠️ Requirements

 - Node.js - v14.x or higher

 - Python - v3.9 or higher

-- PostgreSQL - v13 or higher
+- PostgreSQL - v13 or higFailedto